-Like miniature black holes, intermediate black holes are only really known theoretically.
-These kinds of black holes have several hundred of thousands of solar masses, rather than millions, or even billions of solar masses like their larger cousins.
+Like miniature black holes, intermediate black holes are only really theoretical.
+This type of black hole would have several hundred of thousands of solar masses, rather than millions, or even billions of solar masses, like their larger cousins.

 Some scientists believe that intermediate black holes form from a merging of miniature black holes.
-Others believe that, if they do indeed exist, that they would form from the collapse of stars with masses equal to hundreds of thousands of solar masses (one solar mass is equal to the mass of our own Sun, or 1.989 × 1030 kg).
+Others believe that, if they do indeed exist, they would form from the collapse of stars with masses equal to hundreds of thousands of solar masses (one solar mass is equal to the mass of our own Sun, or 1.989 × 1030 kg).

-Needless to say, there is little consensus in the field over these enigmatic black holes.
+Needless to say, there is little consensus in the field over these types of enigmatic black holes.

 Stellar black holes (about the mass of 20 of our Suns or more) are created when massive stars collapse in on themselves.